CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ### Import Data

-The Import Data is used to specify that at this step of the workflow the data has to be imported.
+The Import Data task is used to import data.

 From the Task Properties pane users can specify a new importation procedure, re-use of the existing one by updating the current importation configuration (i.e. data file, script) or re-use of the existing one with a clean import.